 Berkshire Bach also has established another memorable tradition with the annual Messiah Sing on Thanksgiving weekend.
 Led by a professional choral director and accompanied by a seasoned instrumental ensemble, the program is the Society’s gift to the community at the beginning of each holiday season.

-Also this year, we are returning to our earlier tradition of celebrating Bach’s birthday in March with period-specific tavern food and music in the style of Bach’s Collegium musicum at Herr Zimmermann’s coffeehouse in Leipzig.
+Also in recent years, we have returned to our earlier tradition of celebrating Bach’s birthday in March with period-specific tavern food and music in the style of Bach’s Collegium musicum at Herr Zimmermann’s coffeehouse in Leipzig.

 With these annual concerts as our anchor, we deliver programming from the full array of Bach’s works, including lesser known yet important and gorgeous pieces as well as your time-honored favorites.